datenstruktur/Paperdb/README.md

 cmake -DCMAKE_BUILD_TYPE=Debug -DUSE_SAN=ON .. && cmake --build .
 ```

+Why google sanitizers?
+Google sanitizers is faste more than 10x with vaigrind[2].
+We close it in order to speed up ci.

 ## Bloom filter adjustment logging

 Turn on logging by passing parameter in cmake command: